KDP as a thermal blocking filter -- Deep near IR observations with a warm narrow band filter: Discussion

 \subsection{Possible caveats}

 KDP contains Potassium which has radioactive isotopes.
 The radioactive decay leads to particle events observable by the photo-detectors if not shielded by a cover glass.
 KDP is a birefringent material, and the cutoff wavelength $\lambda_{\rm SP}$ has a polarization dependence, which may affect some use cases.
-KDP is also water soluble \citep{CRCoptical}, and a certain amount of care should be taken handling it.
+KDP is also water soluble \citep{CRCoptical}, and care should be taken handling it.
+Since we had no prior experience with the material, we kept the KDPs inside their vacuum bags until the measurement and installation in the instrument.
+We used standard nitrile gloves and face masks when handling the crystals with the expectation that the moisture from hands or breath could be sufficient to damage the uncoated optical surfaces.
+The instrument was closed and evacuated from air soon after mounting the crystals.
+We intend to do further cryogenic gluing and coating tests at a later date when the instrument is opened again and the crystals are going to be unmounted.